 This test is most often performed on people who have bleeding problems.
 The risk of excessive bleeding is slightly greater than for people without bleeding problems.

-When you bleed, the body launches a series of activities that help the blood clot.
+Considerations When you bleed, the body starts a series of reactions that help the blood clot.
 This is called the coagulation cascade.
 The process involves special proteins called coagulation factors (factor V is a coagulation factor).